-St George’s Windsor has a rich and varied history.
+St George’s Windsor has a rich and varied history

 In this section we explore some of the principal themes in its development and the figures behind them.
-Simply click on the links on the left to discover more about the Foundation of the College, the Order of the Garter and a timeline of key events in the College’s history.
+Simply click on the links on the right to discover more about the Foundation of the College, the Order of the Garter and a timeline of key events in the College’s history.

 Foundation of the College of St George